srobo/docs/simulator/using_the_simulator.md

    └── robot.py
 ```

-This will run two robots in the arena, each with different `robot.py`s.
+This will run two robots in the arena, each with different `robot.py` files.
 You can run as many or as few zones as you like, in any combination.